 If you’re seeing indications of your website being negatively impacted by an algorithm update, don’t fret!
 This doesn’t always mean your website is being penalized, but that previously under-recognized websites are now being noticed.
 To determine if this is happening, do some searches and review the search landscape yourself:

 - Who is ranking where you used to be showing up and what are they doing differently than you?

-- Are you still showing, but the results are now more focused on no-click search results, snippets or an increased amount of paid search ads?
-(To know what to look for, stay tuned for our blog post on identifying different attributes within Google’s search landscape.)
+- Are you still showing, but the results are now more focused on no-click search results, snippets, or an increased amount of paid search ads?
+(To know what to look for, read our blog, A Visual Guide to Understanding Google’s Organic Search Features.)